thealmarques/tinymce-react-plugin/README.md

 TinyMCE plugin template built upon React.

-Note: Use yarn instead of npm to in order to have the same dependencies versions across multiple devices.
+Note: Use yarn instead of npm in order to have the same dependencies versions across multiple devices.

 ## Installation